nicklafferty/craftycody/content/life/playa-del-carmen-mexico.md

 ## Playa del Carmen

 We decided on Mexico since it had been so long since we traveled internationally (thank you covid).
+It's also an easy flight from Austin- about 2 hours and you're in a completely different country.

 ## Beach